 Vesicular stomatitis is caused by a virus and affects horses, cattle, and pigs.
 It also rarely affects sheep, goats, and llamas.
 The virus can be transmitted to humans and may cause flu-like disease.
-Vesicular stomatitis is seen only sporadically in the US.
-Outbreaks have historically occurred in all regions of the country, but since the 1980s have been limited to the southwestern states.
+Vesicular stomatitis is being seen more regularly in the US.
+Outbreaks have historically occurred in all regions of the country, but are most common in California, the southwestern states, and Colorado.
 Infection tends to be seasonal, usually May through October.
 Vesicular stomatitis viruses are prevalent in South America, Central America, and parts of Mexico but have not been seen naturally outside the Western hemisphere.

 The virus can be transmitted through direct contact with infected animals that have signs of disease (those with sores) or by blood-feeding insects.
 In the southwestern US, black flies are the most likely carrier.
 In areas where this disease is common, sand flies are also known to transmit it.